agco/sse-checkpointing-consumer/readme.md

 SSE Checkpointing Consumer implements a **reliable** stream-based consumer for **Server-sent events**.
 Upon receiving an event it's dispatched to a user provided eventHook function which will be retried until successful, failures are re-offered after an incremental back-off period.

 **Robust at-least-once processing** is ensured with a **persistent checkpointing** mechanism, every x messages the id of the last processed message is written to Redis.
-When the process crashes and restarts the checkpoint value is passed on to the user provided createSSEStream function, which in turn can initiate the stream with a last-event-id header to pick up where it left off.
+When the process crashes and restarts the checkpointed value is passed on to the user provided createSSEStream function, which in turn can initiate the stream with a last-event-id header to pick up where it left off.

 ## Usage
 ```javascript